meshtastic/antenna-reports/Templates/README.md

 ## Antenna Test Report.pub
 This file is a Microsoft Publisher 2016 format template

+## Antenna_test_report.odg
+This file is a Libre Office Draw format template

 ## Antenna Test Report.pdf
 This is a fillable Adobe Acrobat PDF form.